-- 1 an 'official of the Regulator', as this phrase is defined in section 4 of the Clean Energy Regulator Act 2011, or - 2 an individual who has an account in the Australian National Registry of Emissions Units (ANREU) that is suspended under section 28D of the Australian National Registry of Emissions Units Act 2011.
+- 1) an 'official of the Regulator', as this phrase is defined in section 4 of the Clean Energy Regulator Act 2011, or - 2) an individual who has an account in the ANREU that is suspended under section 28D of the Australian National Registry of Emissions Units Act 2011.

-Applicants with an auction qualification approved in the 15 months before Auction 12 (i.e. since 12 October 2019) do not need to re-apply for auction qualification unless:
+Applicants with an auction qualification approved in the 15 months before Auction 14 (i.e., approved on or after 5 January 2021) do not need to re-apply for auction qualification before registering for Auction 14 unless:

-- " the auction qualification is withdrawn - " the ERF project to which it relates is revoked - " a project nominated in the offer was successful in securing an Optional or Fixed Delivery contract since it was approved - " the version of the contract Code of Common Terms specified in the application is no longer offered, or - " auction qualification criteria have changed so that the auction qualification must be updated to be complete and valid.
+- the auction qualification is withdrawn - the ERF project to which it relates is revoked - a project nominated in the offer was successful in securing a contract since the auction qualification was approved; - the version of the contract Code of Common Terms specified in the application is no longer offered, including all auction qualifications for Fixed Delivery contracts, or - auction qualification criteria have changed so that the auction qualification must be updated to be complete and valid.

-If undertaking an ERF project on land subject to a native title determination or claim, Applicants are encouraged to familiarise themselves with the agency's detailed guidance on native title, legal right and eligible interest-holder consents^{xii}.
-For more information, please see Native Title^{xiii}.
+If undertaking an ERF project on land subject to a native title determination or claim, Applicants are encouraged to familiarise themselves with the agency's detailed guidance on native title, legal right and eligible interest-holder consents.
+For more information, please see Native Title.